 Rarely does everyone on a team have the same understanding of who is responsible for what.
-A RACI chart, also known as a RACI matrix, is a simple way to clarify roles and responsibilities, making sure that nothing falls through the cracks.
-RACI charts also eliminate duplicate efforts and confusion by assigning clear ownership for each task.
+A RACI chart, also known as a RACI matrix, clarifies roles and responsibilities, making sure that nothing falls through the cracks.
+RACI charts also eliminate duplicate efforts and confusion by assigning clear ownership for each task or decision.

 The first three lines in the above RACI chart illustrate each of the R, A, C, and I definitions: